paulbellamy/mango/README.markdown

   }

 Where:

 * mango.Env is a map[string]interface{} of the environment
   * It also has accessors for several other environment attributes:
     * mango.Env.Request() is the http.Request object
     * mango.Env.Session() is the map[string]interface for the session (only if using the Sessions middleware)
     * mango.Env.Logger() is the default logger for the app (or your custom logger if using the Logger middleware)
 * mango.Status is an integer for the HTTP status code for the response
 * mango.Headers is a map[string]string of the response headers
 * mango.Body is a string for the response body

 ## Available Modules

 * Sessions

-    Usage: Sessions(app_secret, cookie_name string)
+  Usage: Sessions(app\_secret, cookie\_name string)
   Basic session management.
 Provides a mango.Env.Session() helper which returns a map[string]interface{} representing the session.
 Any data stored in here will be serialized into the response session cookie.

 * Logger

-    Usage: Logger(custom_logger *log.Logger)
+  Usage: Logger(custom\_logger \*log.Logger)
   Provides a way to set a custom log.Logger object for the app.
 If this middleware is not provided Mango will set up a default logger to os.Stdout for the app to log to.

 * ShowErrors

   Usage: ShowErrors(templateString string)
   Catch any panics thrown from the app, and display them in an HTML template.
 If templateString is "", a default template is used.
-Not recommended to use in production as it could provide information helpful to attackers.
+Not recommended to use the default template in production as it could provide information helpful to attackers.

+* Routing

+  Usage: Routing(routes map[string]App)
+  "routes" is of the form { "/path1(.\*)": sub-stack1, "/path2(.\*)": sub-stack2 }.
+It lets us route different requests to different mango sub-stacks based on regexing the path.

 ## Example App